ikebrown/simple-django-deployment/README.rst

 - Celery
 - Memcached
 - Haystack - pyelasticsearch - haystack-celery
-- Django CMS - with a search apphook
+- Django CMS - with search
-- Django-shop - rudimentary shop so far, with django-categories and # todo searchable products
+- Django-shop - with django-categories and searchable products - rudimentary shop so far but all parts present

 How to deploy simple-django-deployment.